the-senior-dev/sm_solid_js/README.md

 git checkout dependency_inversion_solution
 ```

 We can provide the type of the category at runtime by using `Generics`.
-This is also called `DependencyInjection` and can be applied to function, classes and modules.
+This is also called `DependencyInjection` and can be applied to functions, classes, and modules.

 ```typescript
 interface AbstractProductInterface<ProdCat> {